 First and foremost, make sure you've Published your site using the orange Publish button in the editor.

 Second, make sure you're trying to reach your site using the address bar of your web browser.
 If you use the Google or Bing search bar (which most browsers include these days) then you're not going to find your site until Google or Bing index it, and that can take several weeks after you first Publish the site (this is normal and has little to do with Weebly - if you want to learn more about improving your Search Engine Ranking, go to that section of the help area).
-The address bar is the wider bar, right at the top of the browser.
+The address bar is the wider bar, at the very top of the browser.

 Still don't see your site?
 That's no good!
 Let's figure out what's going on.
 Select the kind of address you're using: